nolanlawson/pretty-s3-index-html/README.md

 Pretty S3 index.html
 ====================

 ⚠**Maintenance note**⚠: this project is archived and unmaintained.
-For a more up-to-date version, you may check out the [varous forks](https://github.com/nolanlawson/pretty-s3-index-html/issues/6).
+For a more up-to-date version, you may check out the [various forks](https://github.com/nolanlawson/pretty-s3-index-html/issues/6).

 Author
 -------